Qihao-Wu/bio/_pages/about.md

 My research focuses on Data-driven Decision-making, Markov Decision Process, Reinforcement Learning, Forecasting, and Optimization for applications in Healthcare Operations Management.

-Before my PhD, I received an MSc in Computational Methods from [Imperial College London](https://www.imperial.ac.uk/) and a joint BEng in Mechatronics from the [University of Wollongong](https://www.uow.edu.au/) and [Beijing Jiaotong University](http://en.njtu.edu.cn/).
+Prior to my PhD, I received an MSc in Computational Methods from [Imperial College London](https://www.imperial.ac.uk/) and a joint BEng in Mechatronics from the [University of Wollongong](https://www.uow.edu.au/) and [Beijing Jiaotong University](http://en.njtu.edu.cn/).

+Apart from my PhD research, I have a wide range of interests, including Quantitative Finance, Formula Student Racing, and Tennis.